 List of Subjects

-PART 1208—PROCEDURES FOR ASYLUM AND WITHHOLDING OF REMOVALEnd Part Start Amendment Part
+PART 1208—PROCEDURES FOR ASYLUM AND WITHHOLDING OF REMOVAL

-(a) The immigration judge may request, in his or her discretion, specific comments from the Department of State regarding individual cases or types of claims under consideration, or other information the immigration judge deems appropriate.
+(a) The immigration judge may request, in his or her discretion, specific comments from the Department of State regarding individual cases or types of claims under consideration, or such other information as an immigration judge deems appropriate.

 (b) With respect to any asylum application, the Department of State may provide, at its discretion, to the Immigration Court:

 (1) Detailed country conditions information relevant to eligibility for asylum, withholding of removal under section 241(b)(3) of the Act, and withholding of removal under the Convention Against Torture;

 (2) An assessment of the accuracy of the applicant's assertions about conditions in the applicant's country of nationality or habitual residence and the applicant's particular situation;

 (3) Information about whether persons who are similarly situated to the applicant are persecuted or tortured in their respective country of nationality or habitual residence and the frequency of such persecution or torture; or